flowcontrol12/docu/docs/04-User Guide/Alerts/Alerts Table.md

 ---
 In this menu [Alerts>**Alerts Table**] there is a table with a list of all triggered alerts.

 The **Sycope** includes many predefined **Alerts** created by a team of cybersecurity experts.
-In this menu there is a table with a list of **triggered Alerts** that have been defined in **the System**.
+In this menu, there is a table with a list of **triggered Alerts** that have been defined in **the System**.
 If the table is empty it means that no Alerts have been triggered.
 Alert parameters are configured in the menu [Alerts>**Rule Set**].

 ## Introduction

 At the top of the window is the standard search bar, time ranges menu, etc., these elements are described in [User Interface](https://documentation.sycope.com/User%20interface) .

-Above the table there is a time chart on which the number of triggered alerts in a unit of time is shown in the form of bars.
+Above the table, there is a time chart on which the number of triggered alerts in a unit of time is shown in the form of bars.

 ![image-20230620105007698](assets_Alerts%20Table/image-20230620105007698.png)